-The amount of time your company has been providing goods or services to a customer can be an important data point to track in your CRM.
-Long-standing customers might be entitled to various benefits or services, and this information can help to inform a sales rep how they should pursue an opportunity.
+Salesforce is often only as useful as your Salesforce data calculations, workflows, and logic.
+For example, the amount of time your company has been providing goods or services to a customer is important data to track.
+Long-standing customers might be entitled to various benefits or services.
+This information can help to inform a sales rep how they should pursue an opportunity.

-On its face, it seems like it will be super easy to pull this data, but once you scratch the surface, it’s anything but!
+On its face, it seems like it will be super easy to pull this data.
+However, once you scratch the surface, it’s anything but!

 For example, let’s say that you have two customers: Customer 1, whose contract started on April 1, 2022, and ended on March 1, 2024, and Customer 2, whose contract lasted from April 1, 2022, through May 1, 2024.
 If you use the YEAR function to create a Customer Term formula field: